lukacspapp/GA-SEI-Project-1-Space-Invaders/README.md

 * Got the MVP!

-* I had the opportunity to practice array methdos and the basics of vanilla JavaScript
+* I had the opportunity to practice array methods and the basics of vanilla JavaScript

-* Styling - I am quite happy with look of the game and I had lots of fun playing with sounds
+* Styling - I am quite happy with the look of the game and I had lots of fun playing with the sounds

 ## Challenges 🧗‍♂️

-Was definitely a challange to figure out how to move the aliens but with a little help from Mike Soltysiak, SEI Teaching Assistant I was able to figure it out.
+The biggest challenge was to figure out how to move the aliens but with a little help from Mike Soltysiak, SEI Teaching Assistant I was able to figure it out.

 ## Key Learnings 📝

-* **Project Choice**: Intially my lead intructor persuaded me to choose this game as I was having problems understanding array methods at the beggining.
+* **Project Choice**: Initially my lead instructor persuaded me to choose this game as I was having problems understanding array methods at the beginning.
 I was really happy with the outcome.

 * **JS Fundamentals**: This was my first big coding project, and since it was strong on logic - it helped me solidify basic JS concepts & array methods.

 * **Knowing when to take a break**: This project taught me that I should step away if I've been trying to solve something for too long and not making progress.
-The break can give you much-needed rest and you'll likely come back with a better idea on how to solve the problem.
+The break can give you much-needed rest and you'll likely come back with a better idea of how to solve the problem.